-After Tom De Longe's 'friendly divorce' from Blink-182, the future was uncertain.
+After Tom De Longe's friendly divorce from Blink-182, the future was uncertain.
 Who would fill Tom's shoes?
-Enter Matt Skiba, frontman with alternative pop/punk band Alkaline Trio and long-time friend of Travis and Mark.
+Enter Matt Skiba, frontman with alternative pop-punk band Alkaline Trio and long-time friend of Travis and Mark.
 After he successfully filled in for Tom at Musink Fest, it was clear he'd be a perfect fit.
-After a few prior commitment issues, Blink announced on July 21st 2015 that Matt had become a full member of the band, so it’s only right we get to know him a little better...
+After a few prior commitment issues, Blink announced in July 2015 that Matt had become a full member of the band, so it's only right we get to know him a little better.

 Alkaline Trio and Beyond

 Matt has had various side and solo projects throughout his career, aside from his success with Alkaline Trio.
 A split EP with Kevin Seconds of 7 seconds being his first solo release in 2002.
 In 2006, Matt formed the band Heavens, releasing the album' Patent Pending'.

 Over the years Matt's been kept very busy, including working with members of Kill Hannah for the supergroup covers band 'Them Crooked Vulvas', and an EP with former Angels And Airwaves / The Offspring drummer Atom Willard.

 The backing band for Matt's second solo album 'Babylon' included AFI bassist, Hunter Burgen and touring drummer for My Chemical Romance, Jarrod Alexander.
 With numerous guest appearances for bands including New Found Glory, Jeffree Starr and William Control, it's safe to say that Matt is hot property.